AstarNetwork/astar-docs/docs/learn/governance/index.md

 These parameters are related to `pallet-democracy` functionality, which is the _heart_ of the governance logic.

-The `Launch Period` is the time window during which public proposals are endorsed by the token holders or external proposal is made by the `Main Council`.
+The `Launch Period` is the time window during which public proposals are endorsed by the token holders or external proposals are made by the `Main Council`.
 Depending on the _round_, either the most endorsed public proposal or the external proposal will be upgraded into a referendum.
 The `Voting Period` is the time window during which the token holders can vote on the referendum.
 In case the referendum passes (quorum achieved during the `Voting Period`), the `Enactment Period` is the _delay_ before the proposal is actually executed on-chain.